Lake

 Directions

-Located on Winstanley Lake approximately 33 air miles northeast of Ketchikan on the mainland, east of Winstanley Island.
-Accessible by floatplane or by trail from saltwater.
-Trail access involves a 2.5-mile hike from saltwater plus a 2.25-mile row to the cabin using the provided skiff.
+Located approximately 33 air miles northeast of Ketchikan on the mainland, east of Winstanley Island.
+Accessible by float plane directly to the lake, or by boat to saltwater followed by a 2.5-mile hike and 2.25-mile row to the cabin.
+A skiff is provided at the end of the trail for the lake crossing.
+A mooring buoy is available on a first-come, first-served basis.
 Refer to USGS Ketchikan B-3.

 Amenities